ComGPT: Detecting Local Community Structure with Large Language Models: Introduction

 Our contributions are summarized as follows:

-\begin{itemize} \item We propose a GPT-guided seed expansion algorithm called ComGPT, which iteratively uses GPT-3.5-turbo to add nodes to the community.
+\begin{enumerate} \item We propose a GPT-guided seed expansion algorithm called ComGPT, which iteratively uses GPT-3.5-turbo to add nodes to the community.
 It includes four main steps: potential node identification, graph encoding, node selection by GPT-3.5-turbo, and node supplementation by GPT-3.5-turbo.
 To the best of our knowledge, this is the first work to apply LLMs to the domain of community detection.

-\item We design an improved version of the typical graph encoding method, named Incident \cite{fatemi2023talk}, and NSG (Node Selection Guide) prompt.
-This improved version incorporates both graph topology and community information, which enhances LLMs to understand the current state of the detected community.
-NSG prompt that integrates community features facilitates LLMs's comprehension of domain knowledge.
+\item We design an graph encoding method, named ComIncident, and NSG (Node Selection Guide) prompt.
+ComIncident is the first graph encoding method designed for the community detection task, which enhances LLMs to understand the current state of the detected community.
+The NSG prompt, which integrates community features, facilitates LLMs's comprehension of domain knowledge.

-\item The results on real datasets indicate that ComGPT outperforms comparison methods.
+\item The results on real datasets indicate that ComGPT outperforms baselines.
 The ablation study experiments confirm that LLMs play a crucial role in the ComGPT's performance.
 Furthermore, prompt comparison experiments reveal that the designed prompt effectively aids LLMs in understanding the graph structure and community situation.